phalcon/documentation/docs/tag.md

 # Tag (View Helpers)

 - - -

-!!! danger "NOTE"
+!!! danger "DANGER"

     `Phalcon\Tag` will be removed in a future Phalcon version.
 The functionality is offered by the [Phalcon\Html\TagFactory][tagfactory] component.

 ## Overview

 Writing and maintaining HTML markup can quickly become a tedious task because of the naming conventions and numerous attributes that have to be taken into consideration.
 Phalcon deals with this complexity by offering the [Phalcon\Tag][tag] component which in turn offers view helpers to generate HTML markup.

 This component can be used in a plain HTML+PHP view or in a [Volt][volt] template.

-!!! warning "NOTE"
+!!! warning "WARNING"

     This offers the same functionality as `Phalcon\Html\TagFactory`.
 In future versions, this component will be replaced by the `TagFactory` one.
 The reason for both components is to offer as much time as possible to developers to adapt their code since HTML generation touches a lot of areas of the application, the view in particular.

 ## DocType

 You can set the doctype for your page using `setDocType()`.
 The method accepts one of the available constants, generating the necessary `<doctype>` HTML.
 The method returns the `Tag` component and thus the call can be chained.

 - `HTML32`
 - `HTML401_STRICT`